 Performing arithmetic calculations in Elm is straightforward.
-We can even use it as a calculator if we want.
-From the terminal, go to the
+Go to the

 There are two types of divisions in Elm: floating-point and integer.
 The